docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/replicaset101/_index.md

 ---
-title: "Deploying Your First Nginx ReplicaSet"
+title: "How to deploy Your First Nginx ReplicaSet"
 linkTitle: "Deploying Your First Nginx ReplicaSet"
 weight: 90
 description: >-